jtanadi/design2020-api/data/works/01-scotty/index.md

 To circumvent the blocking nature of rendering PDFs on the browser, Scotty uses [conveyor](https://github.com/raa-tools/conveyor/) to convert PDF documents to optimized images before uploading them to an AWS S3 bucket.

 Scotty was written in TypeScript, React, Node, and Express, and uses socket.io to manage its WebSocket connections.
-A redesign is in the works and can be viewed on [Figma](https://www.figma.com/file/nB8XWWZCOI7kFJGivVbsWh/scotty?node-id=0%3A1).
+The current design is a work in progress and can be viewed on [Figma](https://www.figma.com/file/nB8XWWZCOI7kFJGivVbsWh/scotty?node-id=0%3A1).